akskumarnot/Project-Mutbi/README.md

     get a quick reply for their problem from people nearby.
 It will send text to the user's phone , when they are answered.
     (web designing, php)

+6. *Track My Dues*
+    A common topic of discussion in almost every student group is "DUES" to be paid.
+In MU , there is no means for the students to check their balance left in their FC or mess(apart from going to the financial section), their hostel dues , their library dues etc. We can make it for the university .
+We know around 60 lakh was spent on ems system.
+This is something similar.
+A desktop application , android and ios application and a small website probably .
+    (Qt , java , ios development, how university finance system works )